marcosrjjunior/hono-boilerplate/README.md

 <summary>Framework agnostic?</summary>

-Thanks for the simplicity of hono you can basically structure your project in a way that fits your situation.
+Thanks to Hono's simplicity, you can structure your project in a way that suits your needs.

-This core of this project is all under the `/app` directory, where I'm using only JS, none of the files there are related to hono.
-That means, if for some unexpected reason/scenario you need to move away from hono, you can just copy the app directory and make the requests to the cases accordinly.
+The core of this project is located in the /app directory, where I use only JavaScript; none of these files are specific to Hono.
+This means that if you ever need to switch away from Hono for any reason, you can simply copy the /app directory and adjust the request handling as needed.

 </details>